CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/Sprint-3/Self-Paced Materials/1_Digital Service Tech Bootcamp.md

 ### Service design and delivery standards (21st Century IDEA & USDS Playbook)

-Modern software isn’t just about code, it’s about delivering effective services that meet user needs, comply with the law, and adapt over time.
+Modern software isn’t just about code; it’s about delivering effective services that meet user needs, comply with the law, and adapt over time.
 The 21st Century Integrated Digital Experience Act (IDEA) and the U.S. Digital Services Playbook set specific expectations for how software supporting government services should be designed and delivered.

 Contracting officers should understand these frameworks to write solicitations that support human-centered, standards-compliant digital service delivery.
 Section 280 of the FY2023 NDAA also promotes modular contracting and HCD in acquisition planning, making it easier for agencies to build flexible, responsive digital tools.